‘We’ve Got an Uber Driver Who’s Got a Gun’

 The driver’s name was Michael Wallace.
 He was 37, a Kentucky native, engaged to be married, a father of four.
 He drove a brand-new Nissan Pathfinder in Cayenne Red, and he kept a handgun—a birthday present from his father—in the driver’s-side door pocket.
 In the course of more than 4,600 trips driving for Uber, he had never used it.
 And then, he did.

 A little after 5:30 p.m. on Saturday, August 4, 2018, Uber routed Wallace to a Louisville Marriott to pick up a group of five.
 One of them was Jon Strand.
 Strand was in town from Indianapolis as part of his work at a company specializing in window installation.
 His wife, Natalie, a stay-at-home mom to their three kids, accompanied him.
-That Saturday, Jon, Natalie, and three of Jon’s coworkers met in the Marriott lobby, planning to head to a nearby bourbon distillery, where Strand’s company had made a dinner reservation.
+That Saturday, Jon, Natalie, and three of Jon’s co-workers met in the Marriott lobby, planning to head to a nearby bourbon distillery, where Strand’s company had made a dinner reservation.
 Someone ordered an Uber.

 A few minutes later, Wallace pulled into the Marriott parking lot.
 The group piled in, but they had a last-minute request before leaving.
-Another coworker wanted to ride along with them; could Wallace rearrange the back seat to accommodate a sixth person?
+Another co-worker wanted to ride along with them; could Wallace rearrange the back seat to accommodate a sixth person?

 Jon Strand says Wallace protested, furiously.
 The request, Wallace argued, was for a group of five, and Uber’s app doesn’t allow for adding extra passengers to a ride already in progress.
 According to Strand, when the group offered to tip in cash for the extra passenger, Wallace accused them of trying to take advantage of him.
 The group hadn’t even left the hotel’s pickup spot when he ordered them all out of the car.

 After this, Strand’s memory blurs.
 “I never saw the first punch coming,” he told me recently over the phone.
-Strand recalls blows to the face, blood on his arms, and pleading from his wife and coworkers as he and Wallace fought in the lot just outside the hotel.
+Strand recalls blows to the face, blood on his arms, and pleading from his wife and co-workers as he and Wallace fought in the lot just outside the hotel.
 Then, according to the Strands, Wallace retreated to the car and fished out his gun, later determined to have been loaded with seven live rounds.
 One of the passengers broke away to call 911.

 “We’ve got an Uber driver who’s got a gun,” says the 911 recording, obtained by The Atlantic.
 “We need help.”

 Strand wrestled the gun from Wallace, tossed it away, and pinned him to the ground.
 “It wasn’t like Jackie Chan,” Strand told me.
-“It was rolling on the ground, hoping you don't get shot in the face and doing everything you can the whole time [to see] my little five-year-old [again].”
+“It was rolling on the ground, hoping you don't get shot in the face and doing everything you can the whole time [to see] my little 5-year-old [again].”

 Read: Are taxis safer than Uber?

 As Strand restrained him, Wallace started to gasp.
 He told the group he couldn’t breathe.
-Strand’s coworker placed a second 911 call.
+Strand’s co-worker placed a second 911 call.
 Wallace was in cardiac arrest, now lying limp in the Marriott's parking lot.
-Over speakerphone, an operator coached Strand and his coworkers on how to perform CPR as they waited for first responders to arrive.
+Over speakerphone, an operator coached Strand and his co-workers on how to perform CPR as they waited for first responders to arrive.

 Wallace died in the hospital three days later.
 He didn’t have life insurance through driving (Uber offers only third-party liability insurance, which isn’t the same as traditional employer-sponsored coverage), so a family friend created a GoFundMe campaign to support Wallace’s fiancée and kids.
 (Through their estate attorney, Wallace’s family declined an interview request.)
 In a GoFundMe update thanking donors, his fiancée wrote, “There are a lot of people, not just us, who loved Mike very much.”